theoclou/PLD-Agile/README.md

     Load and display city maps from XML files.
     Input and manage delivery requests.
     Compute the best delivery tour for selected couriers.
-    Handle multiple couriers and visualize tours on the map.
+    Handle multiple couriers and visualize tours on the plan.

 2. Development Environment